 Regardless of one’s visa status, upon accepting a job it is important to establish whether obtaining a legal work visa is possible.

 Most foreigners in Argentina work under the table.
 Use the current minimum wage as a marker to gage what kind of compensation to expect.
 The 2012 minimum wage is AR$ 2,300 per month – about US$522 USD based on April 2012 exchange rates.
-College graduates with special skills, or a few years experience in their field, should expect a full-time starting wage of at least AR$4,000 (about US$900 in April 2012) per month.
+College graduates with special skills, or a few years experience in their field, should expect a full-time starting wage of at least AR$4,000 per month.

 Nailing Down the Job Details